Scheduling jobs

 Other types of jobs

 Up to this point, we’ve focused on running jobs in batch mode.
-SLURM also provides the ability to start an interactive session.
+Slurm also provides the ability to start an interactive session.

 There are very frequently tasks that need to be done interactively.
 Creating an entire job